jarusified/Corruptalloc/malloc.md

 		* When ASLR is turned off, start_brk and brk would point to the end of data segment.
 		* When ASLR is turned on, start_brk and brk would point equal to end of data segment plus a random offset.

+## DL-Malloc

+### Malloc functions:

+malloc(size_t t) -

+	* Allocates "t" bytes and returns a pointer to the allocated memory.
+	* memory is not cleared.

+free(void *p) -

+	* frees the memory space referenced by p.
+	* calling free(p) before pointer "p" is initialised leads to undefined behaviour.

+realloc(void *p, size_t t) -

+	* resizes the size of the memory pointer by p.
+	* if p = NULL , it is same as malloc(t);
+	* if t = 0 , it is same as free.

+calloc(size_t nmemb, size_t t) -

+	* allocates memory for an array of nmemb and returns a pointer to the allocated memory.
+	* memory is set to 0.

+#### Memory allocator

+### Security in dlmalloc :

+#### What's there already:
+* It doesnt allow to modify any memory locations below the base of heap. ie: static variables
+* detects most improper frees and reallocs.

+#### What's not there:
+* malloc can be corrupted by corrupting static bookkeeping itself.

 ## References